kserve/open-inference-protocol/README.md

 The Open Inference Protocol(OIP) specification defines a standard protocol for performing machine learning model inference across serving runtimes for different ML frameworks.
 The protocol facilitates the implementation of a standardized and high performance data plane, promoting interoperability among model serving runtimes.
-The specification enables the creation of cohesive inference experience, enpowering the development of versatile client or benchmarking tools that can work with all supported serving runtimes.
+The specification enables the creation of cohesive inference experience, empowering the development of versatile client or benchmarking tools that can work with all supported serving runtimes.

 - The inference REST [specification](./specification/protocol/inference_rest.md)